More Details Announced for UFC’s New Anti-Doping Program, Marijuana Off Banned List

 “The criteria for prohibited substances will be modeled after WADA’s In and Out of Competition programs with modifications based on historical findings (i.e. marijuana removed from the prohibited list),” Thursday’s statement read.
 “In addition, Decision Concentration Limits (thresholds) will be established that allow the program to differentiate between intentional use cases of prohibited substances and cases stemming from unintentional exposure to low level contaminants.”

-Under the USADA system, THC (the active component of marijuana) levels had been raised, but the substance was still tested for.
+Under the USADA system, THC (the active component of marijuana) levels had been lowered, but the substance was still tested for.
 Additionally, local athletic commissions can and likely will continue to test for the drug, with levels varying state to state.

 Per the UFC’s anti-doping online portal, a number of other substances are also allowed in competition (note that many of these were likely permissible to use under USADA as well).
 Among them, the largest list comes in the stimulant category: Bupropion, caffeine, nicotine, phenylephrine, phenylpropanolamine, pipradrol, synephrine, clonidine, and imidazoline derivatives for dermatological, nasal or ophthalmic use (e.g. brimonidine, clonazoline, fenoxazoline, indanazoline, naphazoline, oxymetazoline, tetryzoline, tramazoline, xylometazoline).